Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 crete or corfu

-Island hopping by boat is a popular way to explore several islands in one holiday and Crete is the perfect location for those planning to island-hop to Santorini (two hours by boat), Paros, and Naxos (3.5 hours by boat).
+Island hopping by boat is a popular way to explore several islands in one holiday.
+Crete is the perfect location for island hopping to Santorini (two hours by boat), Paros, and Naxos (3.5 hours by boat).

-In Corfu, you can cruise over to nearby Antipaxos and Paxos, or sail to Sivota.
+Instead, in Corfu, you can cruise to nearby Antipaxos and Paxos or sail to Sivota Island.

-There is also an excellent ferry service to Sarandë in Albania and It is possible to travel to Italy.
+There is also an excellent ferry service to Sarandë in Albania, and travel to Italy is possible.

 Read more about Greece